 Ignoring negative emotions will negatively impact your personal and professional relationships.
 Sometimes you will need to learn how to manage negative emotions to defend yourself against mistreatment from others.
 You may also need to address negative emotions in order to address a misunderstanding or get through a conflict with a coworker.

 In life, you will experience conflict in almost all good relationships.
-If you are unable to address painful emotions you experience within these conflicts, your relationships will neither grow nor thrive.
+If you are unable to address the painful emotions you experience within these conflicts, your relationships will neither grow nor thrive.

 Ignoring negative emotions also impacts your physical health.
 Many people, for example, use alcohol, drugs, or excessive screen time to numb themselves to negative emotions.
 These prolonged patterns of emotional numbing can be detrimental to your health and can lead to depression, anxiety, autoimmune diseases, insomnia, heart diseases, and digestion problems.

 Fortunately, most people can easily reverse these health impacts if they find healthier coping mechanisms.

 Ignoring negative emotions will ultimately lead to further negative feelings.
 The mind-body connection is powerful enough that ignoring your feelings is just as bad as ignoring your hunger, thirst, or physical pain.

 How Can You Combat Negative Emotions?

 So how can you make sure that you don’t suffer from your negative emotions more than you have to?
 The solution is “killing the monster when he is tiny.”
 The monster is a symbol for your negative feelings; such as anger, frustration, disappointment, offense, etc.

 In essence, by killing the monster when he’s tiny, you commit to dealing with your feelings early while they are small, rather than letting them fester and multiply.
 You should use this tactic to manage both your personal feelings and your feelings of conflict between people.
 When you take responsibility for managing these emotions early and thoroughly, you won’t suffer more than you have to.